getyourguide/istio-config-validator/hack/istio-router-check/README.md

 # Istio Router Check

-An _experimental_ wrapper command for Envoy [Route Table Check Tool](https://www.envoyproxy.io/docs/envoy/latest/operations/tools/route_table_check_tool#install-tools-route-table-check-tool).
+An _experimental_ command that generates configs and tests to Envoy [Route Table Check Tool](https://www.envoyproxy.io/docs/envoy/latest/operations/tools/route_table_check_tool#install-tools-route-table-check-tool).

-1. It parses Istio configuration into the Envoy [HTTP Route](https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/route/v3/route_components.proto#http-route-components-proto) format required by the tool.
+1. It parses Istio configuration such as VirtualServices and outputs Envoy [HTTP Route](https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/route/v3/route_components.proto#http-route-components-proto) format required by router check tool.
-2. It expects `router_check_tool` binary in the PATH.
-The tool must be built using Istio's filters and still patches needed to work with Istio.
-It is currently maintained in a fork of istio proxy in [getyourguide/proxy](https://github.com/getyourguide/proxy).
+2. It parses mutitple Envoy Tests and consolidate them into a single file to be used by router check tool.
+3. It parses istio-config-validator test format and converts to the router check tool format.
+Note that this is highly experimental and does not cover all tests.

 ## Running